saschwarz/django-periodicals/README.rst

 Features
 --------

+I developed ``django-periodicals`` to provide a searchable index for a printed magazine.
+I wanted all the meta data to be fully cross linked.
+So users can find all articles for an Author, all articles in an issue, all articles in a series/category, all articles tagged with a keyword and so forth.

+I turned it in to a standalone application when I ported it to Django 1.5.
+Here are the features:

-* Provides Django models for Periodicals, Issues, Articles and Authors.
+* Provides Django models for Periodicals, Issues, Articles, Authors, Tags and Links to external material.

 * A full set of templates are provided including:

-  * Individual Periodical pages with yearly indices
+  * Individual Periodical pages with yearly indices.

-  * Index of Authors, Issues, Article Series
+  * Fully cross-linked indexes of Authors, Issues, Article Series, Tags, and Articles.

-  * Search across Article titles and descriptions
+  * Search across Article titles and descriptions.

   * Tagging:

-    * Per article
+    * Per article.

-    * Index pages per tag
+    * Index pages per tag.

-    * Tag cloud
+    * Tag cloud.

-* Users added links of blog posts and other web resources to each Issue and Article.
-Protected by `reCAPTCHA <http://www.google.com/recaptcha>`_ and requiring approval by the admin.
+* Moderated user added links of blog posts and other web resources to each Issue and Article.
+Spam protection by `reCAPTCHA <http://www.google.com/recaptcha>`_ and requiring approval by the admin.

-* Use the Django admin to enter each of the data model instances.
+* Django admin forms for data entry.

+* Support for Python 2.6, 2.7 and Django 1.5 and 1.6.

+* Travis CI unit tests.

 * See ``django-periodicals`` in action at `Googility <http://googility.com/periodicals/>`_.